nsidc/granule-metgen/README.md

 ncdump -h <file name.nc> | grep -e time_coverage_start -e time_coverage_end -e GeoTransform -e crs_wkt -e spatial_ref -e grid_mapping_name -e geospatial_bounds -e geospatial_bounds_crs -e geospatial_lat_ -e geospatial_lon_ -e 'standard_name = "projection_y_coordinate"' -e 'standard_name = "projection_x_coordinate"'
 ```
 For any not reported when you run this, that attribute may be able to be accommodated by
 an associated .ini OC attribute being added to the .ini file.
-See [Required and Optional Configuration Elements](#required-and-optional-configuration-elements) for full details/descriptions of these.
+See [Optional Configuration Elements](#optional-configuration-elements) for full details/descriptions of these.

 ## Geometry Logic